FluentValidation/FluentValidation/docs/_doc/start/rulesets.md

 validator.Validate(person, ruleSet: "Names,MyRuleSet,SomeOtherRuleSet")
 ```

-...and you can also include rules not in any ruleset by specifying a ruleset of "default":
+You can also include all the rules not part of a ruleset by using the special name "default" (case insensitive):

 ```csharp
 validator.Validate(person, ruleSet: "default,MyRuleSet")
 ```

 This would execute rules in the MyRuleSet set, and those rules not in any ruleset.
+Note that you shouldn't create your own ruleset called "default", as FluentValidation will treat these rules as not being in a ruleset.

 You can force all rules to be executed regardless of whether or not they're in a ruleset by specifying a ruleset of "*":